Finding the Best Places to Retire Since 2006!

 Cons: The nearest interstate highway is 24 miles away.

 Notes: Eagles Mere is remote (and very quiet during the winter).
-The year-round population has more than doubled during the last decade.
+The year-round population has grown 20 during the last decade.
 During the summer, the population reaches 3,000.
 Home prices have increased 5% since last year.

 Recommended as a Retirement Spot?
 Yes